Warhammer Age of Sigmar: Editions

-The initial release is notable for having included many absurd rules such as:Pride of the Reiksguard: Helborg’s skill is as legendary as his moustache is magnificent.
+The initial release is notable for having included many absurd rules such as:Pride of the Reiksguard: Helborg's skill is as legendary as his moustache is magnificent.
 You can re-roll any failed hit rolls when attacking with the Runefang so long as you have a bigger and more impressive moustache than your opponent.Escapist Magazine noted that such ridiculous rules could easily be exploited since nothing in the rules said the moustache had to be real and suggested players buy novelty moustaches to satisfy the condition.
 Other such rules included re-rolls for players pretending to ride and talk to an imaginary horse, screaming a guttural warcry, and keeping a straight face when their opponent tries to make them laugh.
 Some contemporary reviews were highly critical of such rules saying that while they may have been intended as jokes to encourage roleplaying, they opened up players to ridicule.

-The second edition of AoS was released in 2018 following the Malign Portents event.
+The second edition of Age of Sigmar was released in 2018 following the Malign Portents event.
 It brought multiple significant changes to the rules, notably an overhaul of the summoning system, the elimination of reinforcement points, and the introduction of endless spells.

-The third edition of AoS was released in June 2021, following the Broken Realms campaign series - in which the status quo of the setting was drastically altered.
+The third edition of Age of Sigmar was released in June 2021, following the Broken Realms campaign series – in which the status quo of the setting was drastically altered.
 The new edition featured an overhaul of the Battalion system, objectives, and the introduction of a new Path to Glory narrative campaign.

-The fourth edition of AoS was released in July 2024, following the Dawnbringer Crusade campaign.
+The fourth edition of Age of Sigmar was released in July 2024, following the Dawnbringer Crusade campaign.
 Taking place in Aqshy (the Realm of Fire), this edition sees the retirement of the Beastmen and Bonesplitterz factions.

 Setting

-Age of Sigmar is set in a universe known as the Mortal Realms, a collection of diverse realms each characterized by the eights winds of magic.
-The Mortal Realms were formed from the remnants of the "World That Was," which was destroyed during the End Times of the Warhammer Fantasy universe.
+Age of Sigmar is set in a universe known as the Mortal Realms, a collection of diverse realms each characterised by the eight winds of magic.
+The Mortal Realms were formed from the remnants of the "World That Was", which was destroyed during the End Times of the Warhammer Fantasy universe.
 The realms are interconnected by magical portals known as Realmgates, allowing for travel and conflict between them.